 You need support to survive, and even more to thrive.

 This is not a time to hide away from the world.
 It is normally to feel embarrassed.
 Unfortunately, stories of divorce provide juicy gossip for bystanders and you may live in fear of informing friends (and foes) of your new circumstances.
+Divorce shaming is a real thing, and you will need to face it with courage.

 Whilst this does happen, at the same time divorce also reveals champions to support you, if you let them.
 Friends, especially those who have experience of the divorce process, are essential support.
 You will need at least one “been there, done that” girlfriend that you can call when you feel completely lost.